eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * If a tweet in the _middle_ of a thread is deleted (or the author's account is deleted), the thread will break at that point.
 Replies to the deleted tweet won't be visible when looking at the parent, and the parent won't be visible when looking at the replies.

 * You can _quote_ tweets by including a link to them in your tweet, which will cause the quoted tweet to appear in a small box below yours.
+This is what the retweet button does when you add a comment: it tweets what you typed as normal, but with the first tweet's URL added to the end.

     This _does not_ create a reply and will not be part of the quoted tweet's thread.
 If you want to do that, you can't use the retweet/quote button.
 You have to reply to the tweet, manually include a link to it, _and_ be sure to mention the author.

 * When you quote a tweet, the author is notified; however, unlike a retweet, they won't be notified when people like or retweet your quote (unless you also mention them).
 If you don't want to notify the author, you can take a screenshot (though this doesn't let them delete the tweet) or use a URL shortener (though this doesn't let them obviously disable a quote by blocking you).

+* Liking or retweeting someone else's retweet will generally notify the retweeter.
+Replying to a retweet will prefill the `@handle` of the retweeter as well as the original author.
+However, if you click on the tweet on Web Twitter, the retweeter is "forgotten" and neither rule applies.
+This isn't the case on Android Twitter, though!

+    You can tell what will happen by looking at the top of the tweet: if there's small "Retweeted by ..." text, it's treated as a retweet, and the named retweeter will be notified or included.

 * Due to the nature of Twitter, it's common for a tweet to end up on many people's timelines simultaneously and attract many similar replies within a short span of time.
 It's polite to check the existing replies to a popular tweet, or a tweet from a popular person, before giving your two cents.